Easy Fresh Mint Tea Recipe

 Which variety of mint can be used to make mint tea?

-Among various varieties of mint available, any edible mint such as peppermint, spearmint, chocolate mint, lemon balm, ginger mint, apple mint can be used.
-Usually called peppermint tea, spearmint tea and so on based on the type of leaves you use.
-You can mix different varieties together to make your own blend or keep it simple with just one type.
+Among different varieties of mint available, any edible mint such as peppermint, spearmint, chocolate mint, lemon balm, ginger mint, orange mint, apple mint can be used.
+Usually called fresh peppermint tea, spearmint tea and so on based on the type of leaves you use.
+You can mix different kinds of mint together to make your own blend or keep it simple with just one type.
 Basically, it is a matter of personal taste not the kind of mint.

 Ingredients